-Key Audit Matters are those matters that, in our professional financial statements for the year ended 31 December 2020. audit of the financial statements as a whole, and in forming opinion on these matters.
+Key Audit Matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements for the year ended 31 December 2020.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.